Fern Canyon: Access

 A hiking trail follows the canyon and creek.
 The start of Fern Canyon Trail is reached at the bottom of the canyon by hiking a quarter mile north up California Coastal Trail from Fern Canyon Day Use Area, which is north of Gold Bluffs Beach Campground.
 The trail loop is 0.5 mi, one end of the trail connecting to the James Irvine Trail.

 Filming location

-The prehistoric ambience led to the canyon being used as a filming location for The Lost World: Jurassic Park, the BBC's Walking with Dinosaurs and IMAX's Dinosaurs Alive!
+The prehistoric ambience led to the canyon being used as a filming location for The Lost World: Jurassic Park, BBC's Walking with Dinosaurs and IMAX's Dinosaurs Alive!